All Products

 regexp_split_to_table supports regular expressions.

 Starting from Hologres V2.0.4, HQE supports regexp_split_to_table.
-You need to enable the GUC with the following command: set hg_experimental_enable_hqe_table_function = on;
+Enable the GUC with the following command: set hg_experimental_enable_hqe_table_function = on;

 substring